bahmutov/really-need/README.md

 The opposite of `cache` - when `bust: true`, the previously cached is deleted.
 Alias *bustCache*.

+### pre

+Gives you a chance to transform loaded source before compiling it.
+Can be used to instrument code, compile other languages into JavaScript, etc. See related project [node-hook][node-hook] and read [Hooking into Node loader for fun and profit][hooking].

 ### verbose

 Print debug messages while loading.
 Alias *debug*.